-- a doctor who is an approved clinician or an approved clinician who is not a doctor - a nurse - Other professionals not involved in the incident which led to seclusion and an Independent Mental Health Advocate (IMHA) if possible
+- a doctor who is an approved clinician or an approved clinician who is not a doctor; - a nurse; - Other professionals not involved in the incident which led to seclusion and an Independent Mental Health Advocate (IMHA) if possible.

-The Code of Practice does (MHA CoP 26.136) not specify the membership of the Independent MDT Review at weekends and overnight.
+The CoP does not specify the membership of the Independent MDT Review at weekends and overnight.
 The Trust therefore requires the review to be carried out by the Duty Doctor in consultation with the on-call Approved Clinician, a nurse as well as a senior nurse (band 6 or above) all of whom were not in the incident which led to seclusion.